DEFRA/fcp-defra-id-example/README.md

 The `/` route is set to be unprotected to allow users to access the start page without being authenticated.

+If a user tries to access a route without the required scope, the `error` plugin will return the `403` page.

+> Services may wish to aggregate permissions or map to more meaningful names to simplify authorisation.

 ### Switching organisations

 If a user is associated with multiple organisations, they will be prompted to select an organisation when they sign in.